By Cloudbeds

 Without a designated revenue manager, keeping your pricing competitive 24/7 can seem impossible.
 Thankfully, revenue management technology exists to help hoteliers of all sizes adjust and control rates through pricing alerts to streamline hotel operations.

-Properties can also choose to use a more robust revenue management solution (check out our Marketplace partners) to take their revenue management strategy to the next level.
+Properties can also choose to use a more robust revenue management solution (check out our Marketplace partners) to take their hotel revenue management strategy to the next level.
 Whatever system you choose, ensure that it’s integrated with your PMS, booking engine, and channel manager so you can update your rates across online travel agencies (OTAs) more efficiently.